 Schedule it.
 Just as you put date nights on the calendar, allot for some alone time.

 Never take for granted that you married your best friend and lover, so make an effort to remind them they are special by verbalizing it.
 Complimenting your partner makes them feel great in the moment, and doing so acts like a vitamin boost for your marriage.
 It strengthens the friendship between you two, makes your partner feel appreciated and valued, shifts focus from the negative to positive, and creates a nice moment for both of you.
 Complimenting each other in public also creates a nice self-esteem boost, “Meet my handsome and talented husband.
 I’m so proud of him.”

 Also, don’t forget to say, “Thank you!” and “I Love You!”

 Prioritizing your marriage will lead to long term satisfaction, resilience through difficult times and models what a healthy relationship looks like to your kids.

--Anahita Kashefi, M.S. is a Los Angeles-based Associate Marriage and Family Therapist who specializes in couple and relationship issues.
+-Anahita Kashefi, M.S. is a Los Angeles-based Licensed Marriage and Family Therapist who specializes in couple and relationship issues.